 Chris Marker

-Christian François Bouche-Villeneuve, also known as Chris Marker (France: 29 July 1921 - 29 July 2012) was a French writer, poet, activist, internaut, critic, photographer, traveler, journalist, film enssayist, multimedia artist and documentary maker.
-He began his work as part of the French Rive gauche group, parallel but different from the nouvelle vague, with which he would later share themes and works.
-He is credited with creating the subjective documentary and is considered a pioneer of collective cinema in France.
-His cinematographic work is known for its poetic, sometimes ethereal, and video-art-like expression.
-He dedicated himself, during sixty years of work, to observing, with meticulous curiosity, with caustic and often amusing irony, even with anger, the vicissitudes of world history and also of the individual (memory, art, wars, politics, culture, nature, etc), all this while experimenting with various methods of image manipulation and montage.
-He is also known for the ignorance of his person.
-For years, hardly anyone knew what Chris Marker looked like, he didn't like being photographed, so there were no photos of him.
-It amused him to offer contradictory accounts of his life in the few written interviews he gave.
-The closest you can get to Marker's intimate life is in his film career.
-Philippe Dubois once said: "Chris Marker is, in a way, the most celebrated of the unknown filmmakers".
-"Rather than a Man Without Qualities, he is a Man Without Biography," says his official website: chrismarker.org.
-He used many pseudonyms too, some are Hayao Yamaneko, Jacopo Berenzini, Kosinki, Michel Krasna, Sandor Krasna, Guillaume-en-Égypte (his avatar) & the best known Chris Marker.
-Some of his most important works are La Jetée (1962), Sans Soleil (1983), Far From Vietnam (1967), A Grin Without a Cat (1977), Level Five (1997), A.K.
-(1985) & One Day In the Life of Andrei Arsenevitch (1999).
-He also dabbled in CD-ROMs with Immemory (1997), has a website called Gorgomancy, a Youtube channel called Kosinki & created a whole world dedicated to his interests, life and works, called 'Ouvroir', in the virtual world game: Second Life.
+Christian François Bouche-Villeneuve, better known as Chris Marker (France, 29 July 1921 – 29 July 2012), was a French writer, poet, activist, critic, photographer, traveler, journalist, film essayist, multimedia artist, and documentary filmmaker.
+He began his career as part of the French Rive Gauche group—parallel to but distinct from the Nouvelle Vague—with which he would later share certain themes and collaborators.
+Marker is credited with developing the subjective documentary and is considered a pioneer of collective cinema in France.
+His films are known for their poetic, essayistic, and often experimental qualities, blending a reflective voice with a fascination for memory, art, war, politics, culture, and nature.
+Over six decades of work, he observed the world with meticulous curiosity, irony, and compassion, continually experimenting with new forms of image manipulation and montage.
+He was also famously elusive.
+For many years, few people knew what Chris Marker looked like—he disliked being photographed, and no confirmed portraits were publicly available.
+He often amused himself by giving contradictory accounts of his life in the rare interviews he granted.
+As Philippe Dubois observed, “Chris Marker is, in a way, the most celebrated of the unknown filmmakers.”
+His official website adds: “Rather than a man without qualities, he is a man without biography.”
+Marker also worked under numerous pseudonyms, including Hayao Yamaneko, Jacopo Berenzini, Kosinki, Michel Krasna, Sandor Krasna, and Guillaume-en-Égypte (his feline avatar), though his best-known identity remains Chris Marker.
+Among his most significant works are La Jetée (1962), Sans Soleil (1983), Far from Vietnam (1967), A Grin Without a Cat (1977), A.K.
+(1985), Level Five (1997), and One Day in the Life of Andrei Arsenevich (1999).
+He also explored interactive and digital media with the CD-ROM Immemory (1997), maintained a website titled Gorgomancy, a YouTube channel called Kosinki, and created a virtual gallery, Ouvroir, within the online world Second Life.

 Works